Broughton, Lincolnshire

-Broughton is a small town and civil parish situated on the Roman Ermine Street, in the North Lincolnshire district of Lincolnshire, England.
+Broughton is a town and civil parish situated on the Roman Ermine Street, in the North Lincolnshire district of Lincolnshire, England.
 The population of the civil parish at the 2011 census was 5,726.
+In 2021, the population was 5,434.
 It is situated approximately 2 mi north-west from the town of Brigg.
 The hamlets of Wressle, Castlethorpe, and part of Scawby Brook lie within the parish boundaries.

 A settlement existed at Broughton in the Neolithic Stone Age (New Stone Age).
 Stone tools have been found particularly on the commons near Wressle.
 Pottery was discovered at a house on Ermine Street in 1956, thought to date back to the Bronze Age period.
 There were burials discovered around 1850 in the commons to the north-east of Broughton.

+The name Broughton derives from either the Old English burhtūn (fort settlement) or bergtūn (burial mound settlement).

 Broughton's St Mary's Church is a Grade I listed building, with a very rare Saxon staircase tower, one of four in the country.
 The others are at Brixworth, Brigstock and Hough-on-the-Hill.
 The church is thought to date to the 11th century with major alterations in the 12th, 14th and 17th centuries.
 Gokewell Priory was founded nearby in the late 12th century to house a community of nuns.